P-38H-1-LO "Porky II" Serial Number 42-66506

 Searches

-Spotters from the 6th Army observed a parachute descending approximately four miles inland from the scene of the crash, presumed to be from this plane.
-A 6th Army Liaison plane and US Navy PBY Catalina searched unsuccessfully for most of the day after, without success.
+Spotters from the 6th Army observed a parachute descending approximately four miles inland from the scene of the crash, presumed to be from this aircraft.
+Afterwards, a 6th Army liaison plane and U.S. Navy PBY Catalina searched for most of the day after, without success.

 Memorials